-The next step in this home learning adventure would be to hop to Google.
+The next step in this home learning adventure would be to hop on Google.
 Take your summary and remove all the filler words like articles, prepositions, etc. Then type those keywords into the search bar.

-This screenshot is what came up for me when I searched “squid chinese food culture”.
+This screenshot is what came up for me when I searched “squid Chinese food culture”.
 You better bet that I am going to tap on that Wikipedia article.
 This is a good starting place.
 You can then scroll to the bottom and go through their sources for more reading.

 This article has a link to a page about Chinese cuisine with its own information on Chinese food that gives a fuller picture of Chinese food beyond squid.